 All residents have 24/7 access to the Medical Library at Scripps Mercy Hospital via their identification badge.
 The Medical Library is staffed with personnel who can assist with research and journal article retrieval.
 In addition, there are online journals and links to UpToDate, DynaMed, PsycINFO, Embase, AccessMedicine, Cochrane Library, and PubMed.
 These online resources are also available from home.

 Applications are accepted through the Centralized Application Service for Podiatric Residencies (CASPR) only.
 This service, sponsored by the American Association of Colleges of Podiatric Medicine (AACPM), submits:

 - Proof of current CPR and ACLS certification

 View the 2021 CASPR/CRIP Program Schedule (PDF, 61 KB) to learn more about deadlines.

 The Scripps Mercy Podiatric Residency Program does not offer any form of Visa support.

 A separate selection category is set up in CASPR for the three different third year residency positions — one position in San Diego, two positions in Sacramento, and one position in Ontario, California.

 Please note that there is not a separate application process or fee to apply for one or all programs.
 However, the programs are matched separately by CASPR.

 Before applying, it is highly recommended that you visit or extern in the program.
-The Scripps Mercy podiatric residency program accepts two externs each month to maximize the learning experience.
+The Scripps Mercy podiatric residency program accepts two to three externs each month to maximize the learning experience.
 Externing is highly recommended and desired, but it is not a requirement for acceptance into the residency program.